Nov 11, 2021

 Create a clear product vision

 One of the main reasons for starting with a discovery phase of a project is to develop a clear vision of a software product.
 Often, a client has a breakthrough idea but a vague understanding of what exactly a product is and how to bring it to life.
-In this case, Discovery becomes a key strategy to fill in the gaps, collect necessary data, define project goals and draw a clear product vision.
+In this case, Discovery becomes a key strategy to fill in the gaps, collect necessary data, define project goals, and draw a clear product vision.
 Moreover, the insights gathered during the project discovery phase of software development will help refine a product idea and give a new perspective on how it should be implemented.

 Other benefits of a discovery phase in software project implementation

 What about the measurable benefits?
-Here are the pros that show the importance of the project discovery phase in software development and convince even the most pragmatic minds that it is worth every penny.
+Here are the pros that show the importance of project discovery phase in software development and convince even the most pragmatic minds that it is worth every penny.

 Minimize risks